AELE LAW LIBRARY OF CASE SUMMARIES:

 "essentially exhausted" his academic opportunities at the facility

-where he was incarcerated did not show that his due process and equal protection
+where he was incarcerated did not show that his due process and equal

-vocational opportunities allegedly provided to some other similarly situated
+"marketable" vocational opportunities allegedly provided to some

-D.C. offenders in other facilities.
-There is no due process right to participate
+other similarly situated D.C. offenders in other facilities.
+There is no due

-in vocational and educational programs, the court concluded, much less
+process right to participate in vocational and educational programs, the court

-No. 06-2137, 2007 U.S. Dist.
+Bureau of Prisons, No. 06-2137, 2007 U.S. Dist.
 Lexis 79609 (D.D.C.).

 A federal prisoner claimed that the Federal

-Bureau of Prisons (BOP) unlawfully ended his work program with UNICOR,
+Bureau of Prisons (BOP) unlawfully ended his work program with UNICOR, which

-which provides work and training opportunities under 28 C.F.R.
+provides work and training opportunities under 28 C.F.R.
 Sec.
-345.11(a),
+345.11(a), and

-the Administrative Procedure Act, 18 U.S.C.
+Procedure Act, 18 U.S.C.
 Sec.
-3625 to challenge his
+3625 to challenge his termination.
+The U.S. and

-termination.
-The U.S. and its agencies cannot be sued in the absence of
+its agencies cannot be sued in the absence of an explicit waiver of sovereign

-an explicit waiver of sovereign immunity, and the APA does not apply to
+immunity, and the APA does not apply to any determination made under the

-v.
-Federal Bureau of Prisons, No. 06-01402, 2007 U.S. Dist.
-Lexis 68137
+06-01402, 2007 U.S. Dist.
+Lexis 68137 (D.D.C.).

 Federal appeals court rejects a claim by